Collections

 On this page

 Collections are curated product listings.
-They’re similar to category pages, however you don’t need to pre-define them in your index.
+They’re similar to category pages but you don’t need to pre-define them in your index.
 Instead, you can create a collection by manually selecting records or defining them using conditions.
 After initial setup, creating and editing a collection is fast and code-free.

-Collections are ideal for seasonal promotions, featured collections, or any manually curated selection.
+The Collections feature is ideal for seasonal promotions, featured collections, or any manually curated selection.

-- Creating and updating collections with the Algolia dashboard or Merchandising Studio
+- Create and update collections with the Algolia dashboard or Merchandising Studio.

-- Building the collection pages with InstantSearch on the frontend
+- Build the collection pages with InstantSearch on the frontend.

 Create a collection